programmer647/library/README.md

 add date due to loan page
 add loanid
 way to loan books
+add a boolean value to the loan table to see if it is overdue or not

 Currently doing:
-search mechanism on browsebooks page - do it by title, author. for now do this so that it redirects you onto another page where the results are but later change this so it does it on the page. have a radio button to select what to search by finish collect page so that it sends the right data to the loan page add a boolean value to the loan table to see if it is overdue or not
+search mechanism on browsebooks page - do it by title, author. for now do this so that it redirects you onto another page where the results are but later change this so it does it on the page. have a radio button to select what to search by finish collect page by making the drop down menu that shows the username, book title, book author and sends the right data to the loan page finish overdue books page